Master of Business Administration

 BA 7335.
 Visual Analytics and Management.
 3 Semester Hours.

 This course focuses on how to take the results from various data analytics processes to create powerful and convincing visual analytics.
-Students will learn: designing infographics using Tableau, and writing simple code in R to create powerful charts and infographics.
-Besides discussing different examples of best practices in the industry, students will also examine how an organization can use predictive analytics as a competitive advantage and the privacy and security concerns associated with it.
+Students will learn designing infographics using Tableau, and writing simple code in R to create powerful charts and infographics.
+In addition to discussing different examples of best practices in the industry, students will also examine how an organization can use predictive analytics as a competitive advantage.
+The course addresses concerns regarding data privacy, ethics, and security concerns associated with data mining.

 BA 7336.
 Strategic Leadership in Public Health.
 3 Semester Hours.